Skip to main content

 2 Purpose

-The purpose of this policy is to set out the principles, process, and format to be followed to ensure that changes, initiated as a consequence of service delivery or efficiency decisions made by the trust, are fully assessed for their impact.
+The purpose of this policy is to set out the principles, process, and format to be followed to ensure that changes, initiated as a consequence of service delivery or savings decisions made by the trust, are fully assessed for their impact.

 Impact assessment must consider the positive impact expected on healthcare quality, ensure that any known or expected negative impact on patient safety and quality is robustly assessed and understood and ensure that any potential unintended negative consequences are identified and mitigated.